GianMarcoOddo/rmpy/rmpy/README.md

 cVars = componets_VaRs(returns, positions, interval=interval, alpha=alpha)
 print(cVars)
 ```
-This example calculates the componet VaRs of a Portfolio consisting of a short positions of 1000 in the first asset, long positions of 2500 in the second asset,  and long positions of 7000 in the third asset.
+This example calculates the component VaRs of a Portfolio consisting of a short positions of 1000 in the first asset, long positions of 2500 in the second asset,  and long positions of 7000 in the third asset.

 `15. yf_relcomponets_VaRs`

 - yf_relcomponets_VaRs(tickers, positions, start_date, end_date,interval = 1, freq="daily", alpha=0.01, display=True)

-The function 'yf_relative_componets_VaRs' enables the calculation of the Relative Component VaRs for a PORTFOLIO by utilizing data obtained from Yahoo Finance (yFinance).
+The function 'yf_relative_components_VaRs' enables the calculation of the Relative Component VaRs for a PORTFOLIO by utilizing data obtained from Yahoo Finance (yFinance).

 #### Args: